Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

     .With("Negative", "<Gamepad>/leftTrigger");
 ```

-Each Composite consists of one Binding that has [`InputBinding.isComposite`](xref:UnityEngine.InputSystem.InputBinding.isComposite) set to true, followed by one or more Bindings that have [`InputBinding.isPartOfComposite`](xref:UnityEngine.InputSystem.InputBinding.isPartOfComposite) set to true.
+Each Composite consists of one binding that has [`InputBinding.isComposite`](xref:UnityEngine.InputSystem.InputBinding.isComposite) set to true, followed by one or more bindings that have [`InputBinding.isPartOfComposite`](xref:UnityEngine.InputSystem.InputBinding.isPartOfComposite) set to true.
 In other words, several consecutive entries in [`InputActionMap.bindings`](xref:UnityEngine.InputSystem.InputActionMap.bindings) or [`InputAction.bindings`](xref:UnityEngine.InputSystem.InputAction.bindings) together form a Composite.

 Note that each composite part can be bound arbitrary many times.